rsyslog/rsyslog/source/imuxsock.rst

    but the default is "off" to keep compatible with earlier versions of rsyslog.
--  **UseSysTimeStamp** [**on**/off] instructs imuxsock to obtain message time from the system (via control messages) insted of using time recorded inside the message.
+-  **UseSysTimeStamp** [**on**/off] instructs imuxsock to obtain message time from the system (via control messages) instead of using time recorded inside the message.
 This may be most useful in combination with systemd.
 Note: this option was introduced with version 5.9.1.
    Due to the usefulness of it, we decided to enable it by default.
 As